The BIG 4 Nightshades:

-Nightshades are flowering eatable plants whose origin is unclear, mystical and hearsay has it, were used as narcotics and hallucinogens.
-You might recognize them as annuals and perennials herbs/vines, shrub/trees: and include agricultural crops, medicinal plants, spices, weeds, and ornamentals.
+Nightshades are flowering eatable plants whose origin is unclear, mystical and hearsay has it, and were used as narcotics and hallucinogens.
+You might recognize them as annuals and perennials herbs/vines, shrubs/trees: and include agricultural crops, medicinal plants, spices, weeds, and ornamentals.

-Nightshades are thought to be good for you because they’re nutrient-rich in Vitamin A&C, lycopene’s (anti-cancer/heart-wise), high in fiber, and water producing, thus good for the gut.
+Nightshades are thought to be good for you because they’re nutrient-rich in Vitamin A and C, lycopene (anti-cancer/heart-wise), high in fiber, and water-producing, thus good for the gut.

 Unfortunately, that is not always the case.
 Not everyone reacts well to nightshades.
-What happens is these plants, like humans, have an ingrain self-defense system that protects itself from invaders that disrupt cell membranes.
+What happens is these plants, like humans, have an ingrained self-defense system that protects them from invaders that disrupt cell membranes.
 These compounds react the same in humans.
-They can be rather toxic, aggravate chronic ailments and induce prolonged inflammation and unwanted symptoms in some.
+They can be rather toxic, aggravate chronic ailments, and induce prolonged inflammation and unwanted symptoms in some.

 I can help you make sense of what your next steps should be.
 I would love to help you.
 The gut is one of the easiest organs to improve its function.